CMTA-STAR BIOTECH & ALLIANCE PARTNERS

 New York Stem Cell Foundation

-In December 2014, the CMTA announced a collaboration with the New York Stem Cell Foundation (NYSCF) Research Institute to make human stem cell lines that represent the genetic disease defect for a collection of CMT disorders.
+In December 2014, CMTA announced a collaboration with the New York Stem Cell Foundation (NYSCF) Research Institute to make human stem cell lines that represent the genetic disease defect for a collection of CMT disorders.
 These cell lines were derived from patient materials curated in a biobank at the University of Iowa and are now distributed by the NYSCF.
 The immediate use of these cell lines is to develop methods that allow these cells to mimic the Type 1 (Schwann Cell) or Type 2 (motor nerve) defects seen in CMT patients.
 The cell lines are now being incorporated in the therapy evaluation testing of alliance partners, which allows the CMT to conduct rapid drug testing in a patient-centric disease model at a very early stage.
 To date, 17 of these patient-derived stem cell lines have been successfully completed, representing six different CMT disorders.
 The NYSCF is making these available to researchers through its website and on-line ordering system as a means of broadly stimulating research on CMT using materials that directly represent cellular models of the disease condition.

 GOVERNMENT PARTNERS